TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 7/Judges 7.24.md

 ---

-And Gideon sent messengers throughout all the hill-country of Ephraim, saying, Come down against Midian, and take before them the waters, as far as Beth-barah, even the Jordan.
-So all the men of Ephraim were gathered together, and took the waters as far as Beth-barah, even the Jordan.
+Gideon sent messengers throughout all the hill country of Ephraim, saying, "Come down against Midian, and take before them the waters, as far as Beth Barah, even the Jordan!"
+So all the men of Ephraim were gathered together, and took the waters as far as Beth Barah, even the Jordan.